 We ordered our dishes from the respective counters, and got a device that would buzz when our dishes were ready for pick up.
 Then, at O Bar da Odete, we chose from wine critic Odete Cascais’ selection of all Portuguese wines.
+This will make you want to learn more – Portuguese wine is worth planning a trip around – maybe to the Douro Valley, for instance.
 After finishing every smear of rich eggy sauce from the Bacalhau à Brás, we tried a flourless chocolate cake, crisp on top and nearly back within, with another glass of wine.
 The common dining area is festive, and constantly bused by cheerful personnel.

 It’s also the place to taste the unbelievable bounty of the sea, preferably with as little done to it as possible.
 Portugal has top quality seafood.
 There is nowhre better to experience it than Marisqueria Azul.
 We sat at the counter and started out with crisp, briny oysters on the half-shell.
 We’ve never had better.
 A display before us that put 17th century dutch still life painters to shame included spiny crabs, colossal vermillion prawns, lobsters, and unassuming, unexpectedly succulent barnacles.
 All the while, a cheerful staff casually and superbly prepared dishes to order, right at the counter.